levinunnink/html-form-to-notion/README.md

 # Submit a HTML form to Notion

 How to submit a simple HTML form to a Notion DB using only HTML and JavaScript / Node.js.
+A step by step guide with example source code.

 This example shows how to set up a mailing list form that sends data to a Notion DB but you can use it for any sort of data.